 The experiments were run on a machine equipped with a 12-core Intel Xeon CPU E5-2690 v3 running at 2.60GHz.
-Exclusive node access was used in order to avoid timing artifacts and to ensure that all 24 CPU threads were available for parallel runs.
+Exclusive node access was used to avoid timing artifacts and ensure that all 24 CPU threads were available for parallel runs.
 The C code was compiled with version 9.3.0 of the GNU Compiler Collection (GCC) with the optimization flag -03 and the architecture option -march=native.
 The MATLAB experiments were run using the 64-bit GNU/Linux version of MATLAB 9.10 (R2021a).
 For our parallel implementations, we used version 4.5 of the OpenMP library.
+Source code and scripts to reproduce the experiments discussed in this section are available on GitHub.5

 We compare the three versions of our codes.